Richard G. Fromewick

 Mr. Fromewick, who began with Meyer, Suozzi as an associate in 1981 and became a director in 1985, has been a member of the firm’s Management Committee since 1991.

 In 2019, Mr. Fromewick was recognized as one of the Long Island Herald’s Top Lawyers of Long Island.
 In 2017, he received the Leadership in Law – Lifetime Achievement Award from Long Island Business News.
 He was recognized by Long Island Pulse Magazine in 2010, 2011, and 2012 as one of the region’s “Top Legal Eagles.”
-For over 25 years, he has been rated “AV Preeminent” by Martindale-Hubbell, the highest level in professional excellence.
+For more than 30 years, he has been rated “AV Preeminent” by Martindale-Hubbell, the highest level in professional excellence.

 Before joining Meyer, Suozzi, Mr. Fromewick was a Deputy County Attorney in the Land Division and Deputy Bureau Chief in the Tax Certiorari Bureau of the Nassau County Attorney’s Office.
 Earlier in his career, Mr. Fromewick was an Assistant Corporation Counsel in the New York City Law Department Condemnation Division, where he also served as Assistant Bureau Chief and Trial Supervisor.